Debbie Abrahams MP (Oldham East and Saddleworth)

 Hilary Benn MP (Leeds Central)

 Hilary has been the Labour Party Member of Parliament for Leeds Central since 1999 and is championing the water vole .
 The constituency contains the retail and commercial centre of the city as well as two universities.
 The River Aire runs through the centre of the constituency and recent improvements in water quality have allowed species such as water vole to return to parts of the river.
-Hilary was Secretary of State for Environment, Food and Rural Affairs from 2007 to 2010 and currently chairs the Committee on Exiting the European Union.View Species
+Hilary was Secretary of State for Environment, Food and Rural Affairs from 2007 to 2010 and continues to regularly contribute in parliamentary debates on nature and the environment.View Species

 Jake Berry MP (Rossendale and Darwen)

-Jake is a Conservative Party politician in the UK.
-His is the Member of Parliament for Rossendale and Darwen in south east Lancashire and is championing the curlew.
+Jake Berry is the Conservative Member of Parliament for Rossendale and Darwen in south east Lancashire and is championing the curlew.
 The constituency is made up of a number of small towns, deep valleys and the West Pennine Moors.
-Jake is now Parliamentary Under Secretary of State in the Department of Communities and Local Government.
+Jake chairs the Northern Research Group and has experience working across many areas of government, including attending Cabinet, as a Minister in the Ministry of Housing, Communities and Local Government, and as Parliamentary Under Secretary in the Department for Business, Energy and Industrial Strategy.

 “The Curlew is an iconic bird that can be seen on the hills surrounding Rossendale, Darwen and North Turton.
 I’m delighted to be able to support the RSPB with their work to protect this great British bird and campaign to protect its habitat amongst the West Pennine Moors.”View Species

-James is a Conservative Party politician and has been Member of Parliament for the constituency of South Suffolk in the east of England since 2015.
-This is a rural seat, stretching in a narrow horizontal strip along Suffolk`s border with Essex, through the Dedham Vale Area of Outstanding Natural Beauty.
+James Cartlidge is the Conservative Member of Parliament for South Suffolk, a rural seat stretching in a narrow horizontal strip along Suffolk`s border with Essex, through the Dedham Vale Area of Outstanding Natural Beauty.
 Most of the seat is traditional agriculture, sitting alongside remote commuter bases for those working in London and nearby towns.
-James is Parliamentary Private Secretary to Jeremy Hunt as Foreign Secretary.
-James is championing the turtle dove.View Species
+James is championing the turtle dove, a UK Red List bird found mostly within woodlands in southern and eastern England.
+In Parliament, James is the Exchequer Secretary to the Treasury and an Assistant Government Whip.View Species

 Therese Coffey MP (Suffolk Coastal)

-Therese is a Conservative Party politician in the UK.
+Thérèse is a Conservative Party politician in the UK.
 She is the Member of Parliament for the constituency of Suffolk Coastal and is championing the bittern.
 Suffolk Coastal covers 74 miles of coastline, including Felixstowe, the biggest container port in the UK.
-Therese is Parliamentary Under-Secretary of State at the Department for Environment, Food and Rural Affairs.
+Thérèse is the Secretary of State for Environment, Food and Rural Affairs, and has experience as Deputy Prime Minister, Health Secretary and Work and Pensions Secretary.

 “As the RSPB’s Bittern Champion I want to raise the profile of this once near-extinct bird which was the star of BBC Springwatch in 2014.
 The Suffolk coast is a special place and it is our duty to protect the fantastic wildlife who share it with us.”View Species